9 Fun Activities to Kick Off the Spring Season in Your Nursing Facility

 Butterfly Social – Plant colorful flowers or place butterfly houses near your backyard patio to attract beautiful butterflies.
 Then, schedule a fun afternoon social on your backyard patio for residents to admire the butterflies in your area.
 At the party, teach residents how to catch butterflies using butterfly nets and place them in your own indoor butterfly garden.
 If catching butterflies is not an option, set up a butterfly kit in your facility for residents to watch the magical transformation of caterpillars into butterflies.

 Spring Break – Transform your Activity Room into Cancun, Mexico as you treat residents to a fun-filled, beach-inspired spring break.
 Encourage residents to play a fun game of beach volleyball in your Activity Room as you serve tropical drinks with little umbrellas.
-If the weather is ideal, take residents outdoors to play in the sand, and provide them with buckets and molds to make their own sand sculptures.
+If the weather is ideal, take residents outdoors to play in the sand, and provide them with items to add to the sensory tray.
 For added fun, and in keeping with the Cancun theme, set up a fun in the sun piñata for residents to try to break.

 Cherry Blossom (or Azalea) Watch – Encourage residents to get excited about the blooming flowers and plants in your neighborhood as spring arrives by scheduling special scenic rides for residents to identify the budding flowers in your area.
 In addition, plan a few field trips to local parks and botanical gardens to view their blooms.

 For your residents who are unable to get out, be sure to bring the flowers to them in different ways.
-For instance, show documentaries of butterflies or hummingbirds in their natural habitats or a video of beautiful garden flowers with soothing music in the background.
+For instance, show documentaries of butterflies or a video of beautiful nature with soothing music in the background.
 Other options including bringing beautiful flowers inside from the garden for residents to sort and assemble into vases, or even sharing a few memorable scents with residents during a fun “What’s That Scent?” guessing game.

 Spring Ball – Finally, host an annual spring ball in your facility, and ask your residents to dress up for the event.
 Hire an entertainer for the ball to help your residents welcome in the new season with a fun evening of music and dancing.
 Consider scheduling the ball right after a special dinner coordinated by your facility’s Dining Services staff.